keepthrifty/keepthrifty.github.io/_posts/2016-10-02-it-is-only-money-review.md

 > Hindus do not see money as evil.
 Interestingly, it is seen as a duty in the middle stage of life to want money, to pray for money, and to earn lots of money.

 The book is set in a fictional classroom with a professor meeting with her students to talk about money.
-Cara skilfully uses characters with a diverse set of backgrounds to help portray the different cultural and religious views of money not just in theoretical terms, but with "real people".
+Cara skillfully uses characters with a diverse set of backgrounds to help portray the different cultural and religious views of money not just in theoretical terms, but with "real people".

 One thing I really appreciated was how the book highlighted each culture or religion's view of money in a way that focused on the positive learning that could be gleaned from that mindset.